-- SET DESIGN FOR THEATRE, FILM, and INDUSTRY: Explore incremental to advanced skills that set designers and craftspeople use to design and build sets and scenery for the stage, dance, film, or industry, including primary research, vocabulary and best practices, diverse aesthetic styles, and a synthesis of skills including design, drafting, modeling, painting, computer-assisted design, and application of emerging technologies.
+- SET DESIGN FOR THEATRE, FILM, and INDUSTRY: Explore incremental to advanced skills that set designers and craftspeople use to design and build sets and scenery for the stage, dance, film, or industry, including primary research, vocabulary and best practices, diverse aesthetic styles, and synthesis of skills including design, drafting, modeling, painting, computer-assisted design, and application of emerging technologies.

-- DESIGN ARTISTRY: Develop an understanding of the Set Designer as a collaborative artist, creative visionary, and working professional by practicing organizational, craft, and creative skills to realize a show from concept-to-production and building a portfolio of creative design and/or technical work.
+- DESIGN ARTISTRY: Develop an understanding of the Set Designer as a collaborative artist, creative visionary, and working professional by practicing organizational, craft, and creative skills to realize a show from concept to production and building a portfolio of creative design and/or technical work.

-Set design offers students several ways to express their creativity and artistry:
+Set Design offers students several ways to express their creativity and artistry:

 - Set designers for theatre, musicals, opera, or dance

 - Set technicians and craftspeople for stage, dance, live productions, television, and film

 - Design Lab with 28 drafting & rendering stations